itsMarydan/UX-UI-FINAL-PROJECT/interviews/interview_mom.md

 ### Feelings and Impression (How is it to use, learn, find)

 1. Think back to when you first visited the Murphy online, how did you feel?
-2. Did you find Murphy Online easy to navigate and use?
-Why or why not? --- redundant?
-3. How helpful was the information provided on Murphy Online  in guiding your usage or helping you find what you needed?
+2. How helpful was the information provided on Murphy Online  in guiding your usage or helping you find what you needed?
-4. Have you had a particularly positive or negative experience using Murphy Online that you would like to share,  if so, can you describe that experience in more detail?
+3. Have you had a particularly positive or negative experience using Murphy Online that you would like to share,  if so, can you describe that experience in more detail?

 ### Get personal ( What do you like, find difficult)